-Each program is based on a foundation of four common graduate courses.
-These "core courses" provide the basic knowledge and skills to perform graduate level research, assessment, evaluation and writing; curriculum and program development; and personal and professional reflection, and pluralism.
+Each program in the Department of Counseling and Human Services is based on a foundation of four common graduate courses.
+These core courses provide the foundational knowledge and skills needed to perform graduate-level research, assessment, evaluation, and writing.
+They also provide insight into the curriculum and program development, personal and professional reflection, and pluralism.